sKarki999/UI-ilias-plugin/README.md

 	.
 Path (Optional)
 	.
 Background Color
 4. Click Save Configuration
-5. The configured URL will now appear on the Dashboard Right Column
+5. The configured URL will now appear on the Dashboard

 ### Features